a-vtr/solace/README.md

 # Solace Music Player

-A private, offline-first music player for your personal collection.
+A private, music player for your local collection.

 ## Project Structure